Evacuation of the uterine contents using suction.

 – Release the valves on the syringe to perform the aspiration.
 The contents of the uterus should be visible through the syringe (blood and the whitish products of conception).

 – Hold the syringe by the tube (not the plunger) once a vacuum has been established in the syringe and the cannula has been inserted into the uterus; otherwise, the plunger can go back in, pushing the aspirated tissue or air back into the uterus.

 – Carefully (risk of perforation) suction all areas of the uterus, gently rotating the cannula back and forth 180°.
-Take care not to break the vacuum by pulling the cannula out of the uterine cavity.
+Take care not to lose the vacuum by pulling the cannula out of the uterine cavity.

 – If the syringe is full, close the valves, disconnect the syringe from the cannula, empty the contents, re-establish the vacuum, and reconnect the syringe to the cannula and continue the procedure.